 About Us - Professional Details

-Meaghan Driscoll’s practice focuses on a broad range of civil litigation, including cases involving employment discrimination, civil rights, and complex personal injuries.
+Meaghan Driscoll’s practice focuses on a broad range of civil litigation; including cases involving complex personal injuries, civil rights, police misconduct, sex abuse, government liability, and employment discrimination.
 Meaghan holds her B.A. from Seattle University, and received her J.D. from Gonzaga University School of Law, graduating magna cum laude.
 While in law school, Meaghan served as a judicial extern to Washington State Supreme Court Justice Mary E. Fairhurst and Chief Judge Rosanna M. Peterson of the United States District Court for the Eastern District of Washington.
 In addition, she worked as a law clerk for the United States Attorney’s Office and a civil rights and personal injury attorney in Spokane.
 As a law student, Meaghan received the prominent Thomas More Scholarship for her commitment to public interest law.
 She also served as the Vesting Editor of the Gonzaga Law Review and competed as a national finalist in National Moot Court, an appellate advocacy competition.
 Prior to law school, Meaghan served for two years as an AmeriCorps and Jesuit Volunteer with a civil legal aid organization and as a social worker for homeless women and children.

-Employment discrimination, government liability, police excessive force, wrongful death
+Employment discrimination, government liability, police excessive force, wrongful death, complex personal injuries, civil rights, police misconduct, sex abuse and employment discrimination.

 Gonzaga University School of Law, J.D., magna cum laude, May 2015